aleen42/PersonalWiki/qa/convert_json_to_md.md

             },
         ]
     },
+    {
-    { h2: "Features" },
+        h2: "Features"
+    },
+    {
-    { ul: [
+        ul: [
             "Easy to use",
             "You can programatically generate Markdown content",
             "..."
+        ]
-    ] },
+    },
+    {
-    { h2: "How to contribute" },
+        h2: "How to contribute"
+    },
+    {
-  , { ol: [
+        ol: [
-        "Fork the project"
+            "Fork the project",
-      , "Create your branch"
+            "Create your branch",
-      , "Raise a pull request"
+            "Raise a pull request"
       ]
     }
 ]);